Ophthalmology: United Kingdom

 In the United Kingdom, three colleges grant postgraduate degrees in ophthalmology.
 The Royal College of Ophthalmologists (RCOphth) and the Royal College of Surgeons of Edinburgh grant MRCOphth/FRCOphth and MRCSEd/FRCSEd, (although membership is no longer a prerequisite for fellowship), the Royal College of Glasgow grants FRCS.
-Postgraduate work as a specialist registrar and one of these degrees is required for specialization in eye diseases.
+Postgraduates work as a specialist registrar, and one of these degrees is required for specialization in eye diseases.
 Such clinical work is within the NHS, with supplementary private work for some consultants.

 Only 2.3 ophthalmologists exist per 100,000 population in the UK – fewer pro rata than in any nations in the European Union.

 United States

-Ophthalmologists typically complete four years of undergraduate studies, four years of medical school and four years of eye-specific training (residency).
-Some pursue additional training, known as a fellowship - typically one to two years.
+Ophthalmologists typically complete four years of undergraduate studies, four years of medical school, and four years of eye-specific training (residency).
+Some pursue additional training, known as a fellowship – typically one to two years.
 Ophthalmologists are physicians who specialize in the eye and related structures.
 They perform medical and surgical eye care and may also write prescriptions for corrective lenses.
-They often manage late stage eye disease, which typically involves surgery.
+They often manage late-stage eye disease, which typically involves surgery.

 Ophthalmologists must complete the requirements of continuing medical education to maintain licensure and for recertification.